top of page

 After successfully launching the high school divisions first "open" international experience-based learning opportunity - field research in collaboration with professors from Harvard and Arcadia University to Palestine, Jordan, and Tel Aviv, I was asked to work to build structures to allow more teachers to succeed in this realm, without having to build connections and understanding of school financial and policy structures from scratch.

-Several new learning opportunities in the region are developing as a result my efforts, with greater transparency around academic standards alignment than in the past.
+Several new learning opportunities in the region were developed as a result my efforts, with greater transparency around academic standards alignment than in the past.

 AT NEW VISIONS CHARTER HIGH SCHOOL FOR ADVANCED MATH AND SCIENCE (NVCHS AMS)